Mastering Cross-Cloud Identity Synchronization Protocols

 Cross-Cloud Identity Synchronization Protocols

-Cross-Cloud Identity Synchronization is essential for managing identities across different cloud platforms.
+Cross-Cloud Identity Synchronization is pretty essential for managing identities across different cloud platforms.
+(What is a cross-tenant synchronization in Microsoft Entra ID?)
 But what does that really mean?
 Let’s break it down in a way that’s easy to grasp.

 What is Cross-Cloud Identity Synchronization?